Berkan-Turkyilmaz/Berkan-Turkyilmaz/README.md

 A simple e-commerce platform that allows users to view products, manage product updates, deletions, and additions, and see product details.

-🔍 Currently Seeking:
+🔍 Currently Seeking
 --------------------------------
 I am actively pursuing a Junior Web Developer role, specializing in frontend, backend, or full-stack development.

-📫 How to Reach Me:
+📫 How to Reach Me
 --------------------------------
 Email: turkyilmaz.brkn@gmail.com